dtonhofer/prolog_notes/prolog_output_formatting.md

 ERROR: Syntax error: Unknown character escape in quoted atom or string: `\%'
 ````

-To drill through the Prolog lexer, one has to escape the backslash with a backslash.
-For example, for the newline:
+To drill through the Prolog lexer, one has to escape the backslash with a backslash:

 ````
 ?- writef(">\\%<").